bernatferragut/CCT/Introductions/CT Intro.md

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_2.png)

-Children are builders.
-Whether they are making mud pies in the school playground or working in a classroom group to build a fort or house using wooden blocks or lego, they have learned to create by seeing things as an assemblage of parts.
-With a goal in mind, they work from a foundation up to the roof, incorporating the necessary components.

-Just as educators use **Backwards Design** work from an end goal when planning a learning experience, breaking a challenge into understandable, manageable, discrete parts is one of the conceptual pillars of Computational Thinking.
+As educators, we use **Backwards Design** to work from an end goal when planning a learning experience, breaking a challenge into understandable, manageable parts.

 ## Pattern Recognition
 > **Looking for similarities or trends and being able to apply these to find solutions for similar problems**

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_3.png)

-Recognizing patterns is an important way in which we understand our world.
-Identifying and describing concrete patterns is an important component of primary division Mathematics.
+Identifying and describing concrete patterns is an important component of **primary division Mathematics**.

-We work with students to help them predict the next term within a pattern and to work at identifying and defining the underlying pattern rule.
-Science also trains us to observe and look for relationships that might exist within the world.
-As learners grow, they use more formal language and symbols to understand define patterns, like graphs and functions.
+We work with students to help them predict the **next term** within a **pattern** and identify and define the **underlying pattern rule**.

 ## Abstraction
 > **Reducing something complex into the most essential characteristics**

 ![](./assets/images/am-ct-intro/CT_Intro_Slides_4.png)

-Children begin their learning with concrete objects, but over time they learn to develop abstract concepts which apply across a set of related objects.
-When students learn about the **characteristics of text**, or the **attributes of a polygon**, or the **properties of a solid, liquid or gas**, they develop the ability to recognize and perceive abstractions.
+When students learn about the **characteristics of text**, or the **attributes of a polygon**, or the **properties of a solid,liquid or gas**, they develop the ability to recognize and perceive abstractions.

-Abstractions can help us see models and metaphors that can be applied in similar but different situations.

 ## Algorithms